housey345/wsa/README.md

 WSA Terminal is a lovingly crafted Python implementation that recreates the authentic Amiga Workbench command-line interface, complete with classic commands, retro styling, and modern integration features.
 Whether you're a nostalgic Amiga enthusiast or curious about computing history, WSA Terminal brings the magic of AmigaOS to your Windows, Linux, or WSL environment.

 > **⚠️ Development Status Notice**
 > This project is actively under development.
 While many features are functional, some commands may be partially implemented or not yet working as expected.
-This project is mainly vibe coded using for fun but also to improve my knowledge of the Python programming language.
+This project is mainly vibe coded for fun but also to improve my knowledge of the Python programming language.

 ## ✨ Core Features